-Foreclosure is when the mortgage loan doesn’t get paid back and the bank begins the process to take ownership of the property to recoup its losses.
+When local Florida homeowners face financial challenges, they may be at risk of foreclosure.
+This occurs when the homeowner is unable to repay the mortgage loan, and the bank begins the process of taking ownership of the property to recoup its losses.

-3. Do a short sale.
-A short sale is when you sell the property and use the proceeds of the sale to pay down or pay off your outstanding amount with the bank.
-This keeps a foreclosure from impacting your credit score and it gets the bank off your back!
+Another option to avoid foreclosure is to sell your property through a short sale.
+In a short sale, you sell the property and use the proceeds of the sale to pay down or pay off the outstanding mortgage balance with the bank.
+This can prevent foreclosure from negatively impacting your credit score and relieve you of the burden of dealing with the bank.

 If you want to put everything behind you and move on with your life then consider selling your home and paying off your mortgage with that money.